Cray-HPE/docs-csm/upgrade/Stage_4.md

 ## Stop typescript

-Stop any typescripts that were started during this stage.
+For any typescripts that were started during this stage, stop them with the `exit` command.

 ## Stage completed